How do I upload SSL certificates for my Classic Load Balancer to prevent clients from receiving “untrusted certificate” errors?

 • Confirm that the certificate chain doesn't contain your public key certificate.

 • Confirm that the certificate chain uses the correct order.
 The certificate chain must include all intermediate certificates from your Certificate Authority (CA) that lead to the root certificate.
-The certificate chain starts with the certificate that was generated by your CA and ends with your CA's root certificate.
-Typically, both intermediate and root certificates are provided by a CA in a bundled file with the proper chained order.
-Use the intermediate certificates that are provided by your CA. Don't include any intermediate certificates that aren't involved in the chain of trust path.
+The certificate chain starts with the certificate that your CA generates and ends with your CA's root certificate.
+Typically, a CA provides both intermediate and root certificates in a bundled file with the proper chained order.
+Use the intermediate certificates that your CA provides.
+Don't include any intermediate certificates that aren't involved in the trust path chain.

-• If an error indicates that the private key certificate is invalid, then it's likely that the private key certificate isn't in the correct format or the private key certificate is encrypted.
+• If the error indicates that the private key certificate isn't valid, then the private key certificate isn't in the correct format.
+Or, the private key certificate is encrypted.
 Be sure that the private key certificate follows the format of the private key example in Troubleshooting.
-Also, confirm that the private key certificate isn't password-protected.
+Also, confirm that the private key certificate isn't password protected.

 Related information